libretime/libretime/docs/_docs/interface-localization.md

 Before manually translating strings in Poedit from scratch, you should take a look at the online translation services available, such as Lingohub (<https://lingohub.com>) or Google's Translator Toolkit (<http://translate.google.com/toolkit/>), which both support gettext .po files.
 If using automatic translation, you can then use Poedit to fine-tune the localization and fix any formatting errors.

 If you don't already have a GitHub account, you can sign up at <https://github.com/signup/free>.
 Once you have a GitHub account, you can fork a copy (<https://help.github.com/articles/fork-a-repo>) of the LibreTime project.
-Work for the next major version of the software is done in the **master** branch of each project, so that's the branch to **checkout** after you have made the initial **git clone**.
+Work for the next major version of the software is done in the **main** branch of each project, so that's the branch to **checkout** after you have made the initial **git clone**.

 In the locale code _de_CH_, for example, _de_ represents the German language and the suffix _\_CH_ indicates the dialect spoken in Switzerland.
 Some languages have a wide variety of dialect localizations, which can be differentiated with a suffix in this way.
 You should update the header information in the .po file, which includes the language code and a country code, using one of the existing .po files as a guide.

-After forking the LibreTime git repository, make sure you're in the **master** branch:
+After forking the LibreTime git repository, make sure you're in the **main** branch:

     git branch
       devel
-    * master
+    * main

 Create a new locale directory (e.g. _legacy/locale/de_CH/LC_MESSAGES/_ for German as spoken in Switzerland):